Local limit theorems for suspended semiflows: Abstract

 \section{Abstract}

 We prove local limit theorems for a cocycle over a semiflow by establishing topological, mixing properties of the associated skew product semiflow.
-We also establish conditional rational weak mixing of certain skew product semiflows and order 2 rational weak mixing of hyperbolic geodesic flows of cyclic covers.
+We also establish conditional rational weak mixing of certain skew product semiflows and various mixing properties including order 2 rational weak mixing of hyperbolic geodesic flows on the tangent spaces of cyclic covers.
+19/6/2020